dkhutch/AndersonAcceleration/README.md

 See LICENSE.txt for licensing information.

-## Modifications by David Hutchinson 2024-Dec-11
+## Modifications by David Hutchinson 2026-Apr-23

-### In the matlab folder
+### In the top folder
 Added the following files:
-1. age_run.m : for running the algorithm.
+1. bling_run.m : for running the algorithm.
-2. g_age.m : the wrapper function that reads model output and sets a new run going
+2. g_bling.m : the wrapper function that reads model output and sets a new run going

 Modified the original function:
 1. AndersonAcceleration.m : Small changes made to Khatiwala's function to be compatible with my setup.